Expressing and Storing Breastmilk

 The NHS have stated that you should always store your breast milk in a sterilised storage container.
-If you’re using a pump, always make sure to sterilise it before and after use.
+If you’re using a pump, always make sure to sterilise the pumpsets before and after use.

 So what reasons are there to express milk for your baby?

-- Your partner is going to help you with feeding the baby,
+- Your partner, family or friends are going to help you with feeding the baby

 Storing Your Breast Milk

 So, whatever the reason, you’re going to need a good way to store your milk.

 Whether you’re expressing with a manual or electric pump, you’ll want to use our specially designed pre-sterilised Easy Freeze bags as they allow you to express the breastmilk directly into them.

 When storing milk, you should be clearly labelling the time and date that you expressed it so that you can always use the oldest first.
 This should help you keep on top of things and ensure that you are rotating the breastmilk.